isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Resource Map and Timeline.md

 ---
 #### **Tracking the History of Bras Basah Through Space and Time**

-The map below provides a geo-based overview of resources related to Bras Basah during this period.
+In the next stage of Curiocity's development, we would be tracking ours as well as our partners resources on the different places of Singapore including Bras Basah using space and time.
+Below are two samples on how we envisioned this new method of search and retrieval.

 #### **Resource Map on Bras Basah**